 \end{thm}

-Theorem \ref{T:2.1} for the case $\beta\in(1, \infty]$ basically comes from \cite[Theorems 1.2 and 1.4]{MR2806700}.
-Even though they use $1$ instead of $T$, the proof is the same.
-When $\beta \in [0,1]$, the upper bound in Theorem \ref{T:2.1} comes from \cite[Theorem 2, Proposition 1]{KS}.
-The lower bound in Theorem \ref{T:2.1} will be proved as a special case of the preliminary lower bound on the heat kernel of the killed process in Section~\ref{sec:plbd}.
+Theorem \ref{T:2.1} for the case $\beta\in(1, \infty]$ is basically derived from \cite[Theorems 1.2 and 1.4]{MR2806700}.
+Despite using $1$ instead of $T$, the proof is the same.
+When $\beta \in [0,1]$, the upper bound in Theorem \ref{T:2.1} is derived from \cite[Theorem 2, Proposition 1]{KS}.
+The lower bound in Theorem \ref{T:2.1} is proved as a special case of the preliminary lower bound on the heat kernel of the killed process in Section~\ref{sec:plbd}.